panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 Normally the environment variables are not available to the web application during runtime in a browser environment.
 But modern bundlers like Vite can expose certain variables to the application runtime.

-For example Vite exposes the current running mode of the application using `import.meta.env.MODE`.
+For example, Vite exposes the current running mode of the application using `import.meta.env.MODE`.